 1. Plastic Back Cover

 Plastic, as a very mature and low-cost material, was widely used in the early stages of developing functional phones and smartphones.

 Now it is curled up in some entry-level models.
 However, some top brands, including Samsung in his note 20(note 20 uses reinforced polycarbonate at the back), even use plastic materials as back covers in their flagship series.

 ▲ An example of A phone with A Plastic Back is The iPhone 5C

 Nowadays, even if the smartphone uses a plastic back shell, it will try to make it feel like the texture of the glass.

 Generally, the original plastic texture will not be displayed grandiosely, but often, things go contrary to expectations.
-The glass-textured plastic back shell is visual though It is close to the glass, the difference in-hand feel is more obvious.
+The glass-textured plastic back shell is visual.
+Though It is close to the glass, the difference in hand feel is more prominent.

 Plastic back-shells are not necessarily low-priced.
 There are also many kinds of plastics.
-PP polypropylene, PE polyethylene, PVC polyvinyl chloride, PC polycarbonate, etc., are collectively referred to as plastics.
-Among them, PC polycarbonate is The most common plastic phone back cover material.
+PP polypropylene, PE polyethylene, PVC polyvinyl chloride, PC polycarbonate, etc., are collectively called plastics.
+PC polycarbonate is The most common plastic phone back cover material.

 Polycarbonate has high strength, fatigue resistance, resistance to deformation, strong insulation, and strong coloring ability.
 It can be said to be the “star” in industrial plastic materials.
 Nokia’s Lumia series has used it to make flowers and play out.
-The iPhone 5C is representative of Apple’s use of polycarbonate material on the phone shell, proving that plastic can also play a high-level sense on the phone.
+The iPhone 5C represents Apple’s use of polycarbonate material on the phone shell, proving that plastic can also play a high-level sense on the phone.